-Weird Al Yankovic is 52 years old, after 30 years of constant reinvention and hard work in the music business he is still as relevant as ever.
+After 30 years of constant reinvention and hard work in the music business, Weird Al Yankovic is back with a new album.
 Here are some of his finest moments...

 Whereas some artists find a style and stick to it for as long as they can, Al is something of an aural magpie – gradually working his way through music history and attempting to create authentic pastiches of pretty much every genre ever recorded.

 It helps that he‚Äôs backed by one of the most talented bands working today, capable of recreating every style of music with unnerving accuracy.
 From the Beach Boys to Talking Heads, REM to Phil Spector, there‚Äôs nothing that they can‚Äôt replicate.
 So accurate are these pastiches, that in many cases, the original artists are keen to lend their support to Al‚Äôs efforts.
 Michael Jackson was a big fan, not only approving the use of two of his biggest hits, but even giving Al the run of the subway set from his pre-teen recreation of Bad, in the otherwise ill-advised Moonwalker.